How to stop a dog pulling on the lead

-When your dog no longer pulls on the lead around the house and garden, or when they at least understand the game a little, then go for a walk.
-Take good handful (i.e. perhaps half the meal!) of your dogs food (if your not feeding complete dry food then use equivalent treats) with you.
+Practise in several places around the house and garden.
+Next, when they at least understand the game a little, then go for a walk.
+Take good handful (i.e. perhaps half the meal!) of your dogs food (if you're not feeding complete dry food then use equivalent treats) with you.
 Walk slowly, practising both luring your dog to your leg and also standing still when they pull.
 Continue to reward them as above, each time they stop pulling or walk to heel.
 Gradually building up the number of steps you can take without them pulling on the lead.

 Doesn’t it all sound so simple?
 Well, with lots of training practice and consistency, your dog should learn that pulling on the lead is not nearly as rewarding as being by your side.
 But, work slowly, gradually building up the training, and don’t expect miracles.

 If your dog is pulling already, then you have a difficult task.
 Working on training with your dog is best done little and often, so you can spend 4 * 5 minute sessions a day training your dog.
 BUT - what about the rest of the time?
 You still need to take your dog for nice long walks - and if dog pulling happens alot on your walk, then most of your training is going to waste.
 You're taking 1 step forwards with the training and 5 steps back on walks.